Champii/Comet/README.md

     pub count: i32,
 }

-// This attribute indicated that all the following methods are to be treated as RPC
+// This attribute indicate that all the following methods are to be treated as RPC
 #[rpc]
 impl Counter {
-    // The RPC method MUST be async (at least for not)
+    // The RPC methods MUST be async (at least for now)
     // They also cannot take a mutable reference on self (yet) pub async fn remote_increment(&self) -> i32 {
         self.count + 1